Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Introduction

-Most existing methods for grounded language understanding follow the popular sequence-to-sequence framework~\cite{seq2seq,cho-etal-2014-learning} and generate the plans/programs in a left-to-right autoregressive fashion~\cite{wang-etal-2021-codet5, xie2022unifiedskg, ye-etal-2022-rng, Liu2022LEBPL}.
+Most existing methods for grounded language understanding follow the popular sequence-to-sequence framework~\cite{seq2seq,cho-etal-2014-learning} and generate the plans/programs in an autoregressive fashion~\cite{ xie2022unifiedskg, ye-etal-2022-rng, wang-etal-2021-codet5, song2022one}.
 A core thesis of this paper is that \textit{directly generating plans may not be the optimal way of using LMs for grounded language understanding}.
-It requires LMs to have intimate knowledge about each specific planning language and specific environment to ensure the \textit{grammaticality} (\ie, conforming to the grammar of the planning language) and \textit{faithfulness} (\ie, executable in the environment) of the generated plans, neither of which may be part of an LM's pre-training.
-The infinite and dynamic environment states also reduce the potential effectiveness of pre-training for improving faithfulness even if one manages to do so.
+It requires LMs to have intimate knowledge about each specific planning language and environment, neither of which may be part of an LM's pre-training, to ensure the \textit{grammaticality} (\ie, conforming to the grammar of the planning language) and \textit{faithfulness} (\ie, executable in the environment) of the generated plans.
+The infinite and dynamic environment states also reduce the potential effectiveness of pre-training for improving faithfulness, even if one manages to do so.
 Furthermore, autoregressive generation with a neural LM lacks fine-grained \textit{control} over planning; it is cumbersome, though not impossible, to factor preferences, business logic, and other values and constraints into the plan generation process.
-The focus of recent work is to alleviate (some of) these three limitations by augmenting the autoregressive generation paradigm with environment-specific pre-training~\cite{yu2021grappa,deng-etal-2021-structure} or constrained decoding~\cite{scholak-etal-2021-picard, shin-etal-2021-constrained,gu-su-2022-arcaneqa}.
+A focus of recent work is to alleviate (some of) these limitations by augmenting autoregressive generation with environment-specific pre-training~\cite{yu2021grappa,deng-etal-2021-structure} or constrained decoding~\cite{scholak-etal-2021-picard, shin-etal-2021-constrained,gu-su-2022-arcaneqa}.
 However, the fundamental challenges still largely remain.